 You wouldn’t buy a house or a car without knowing exactly what you’re getting into, right?
 The same holds true for a wedding.
 A wedding is a significant financial undertaking, and wedding contracts ensure you know exactly what you’re getting, when and how you’ll pay for it, and, perhaps most importantly, what happens if those services aren’t able to be delivered in full.
-So don’t sign on the dotted line without spending some time with the pages.
+You'll have contracts for your venue and important vendors, so don’t sign on the dotted line without spending some time with the pages.

 “As elementary as it sounds, read the contract,” says Caroline Fox of The Engaged Legal Collective.
 “This is a really big investment.
 You shouldn’t throw 10 or 15 thousand dollars at something without knowing what’s going on.”